 Homeowners insurance also covers other structures on your property that aren’t attached to the main house.
 This includes things like sheds, driveways, fences, and even treehouses.

-This type of insurance can cover your possessions too, including valuable items like household appliances, laptops, computers, phones, bikes, jewellery, and more.
+This type of insurance can cover your possessions too, including valuable items like household appliances, laptops, computers, phones, bikes, jewelry, and more.

 Your policy should also include a ‘Loss of Use’ section, which covers you in case you have to move out of your home temporarily while it gets repaired or rebuilt.
 In this case, the insurance company will cover the costs of your living expenses, relocation, etc.